ExultCorp/adapt-contrib-flipcard/README.md

 This defines the position of the component in the block.
 Values can be `full`, `left` or `right`.

+####_flipType

+This value must be: `string` and would only accepts one of 'singleFlip' and 'allFlip' value.

+####_flipTime

+This value must be: `numeric` and should be use to sepecify time to flip.

 ####_items

 Each item represents one element of the flipCard.
 Text values can be entered for `frontImageSrc`, and `backHeading` for each element.

-####alt

-The alt setting provides alternative information for the image.

-####title
+####frontImageSrc

+Enter a path to the image for front side of flipCard.

+####backHeading

-Enter a title value for this flipCard element.
-This text is displayed at all times.
+Enter a title text for back side of flipCard element.
+This text is optional.

-####body
+####backBody

-The text entered for the body will be shown when the reader open this flipCard element.
+The text entered for the body will be shown when the back side of flipCard appears.
+This text is optional.

-####audioSrc

-The path of the audio file without extension for playing when the reader opens this flipCard element.

-####audioTypes

-The types of audio codec supported by this flipCard element.

-####type

-The audio file extension which is mentioned in audioSrc for this flipCard element.

-####codec

-The html5 equivalent codec name for current audio type.

 ##Limitations

-To be completed.
+This component works in IE9- but has slight change in behaviour, instead of flip effect it gets a fade-in/out effect.

 ##Browser spec

 This component has been tested to the standard Adapt browser specification.

 ##Important

-This component works in IE9- but has slight change in behaviour, instead of flip effect it gets a fade-in/out effect.

 Please feel free to add issues and updates needed in the component.